d4lton/ignis/README.md

 ## CONFIGURATION SECURITY

-The configuration file is stored in ".config/com.basken.ignis/config.json" in your home directory, and is plaintext by default.
+The configuration file is stored in ".config/com.basken.ignis/config.json" in your home directory, and is plain text by default.
 If you want this file to be encrypted:

 - exit from ignis
 - delete `.config/com.basken.ignis/config.json`